imazen/imageflow/README.md

 Or submit a JSON job file.
 JSON jobs can have multiple inputs and outputs, and can represent any kind of operation graph.

-The following generates mutiple sizes of an image from an example job file:
+The following generates multiple sizes of an image from an example job file:

 ```
 imageflow_tool v0.1/build --json examples/export_4_sizes/export_4_sizes.json